MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Norway/norway-local-functionality.md

 ---
 title: Norway Local Functionality
-description: The following topics describe the local functionality in the Norwegian version of Busincess Central.
+description: The following topics describe the local functionality in the Norwegian version of Business Central.
 author: edupont04

 ms.service: dynamics365-business-central